MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-paginated-reports.md

 You can create your paginated report using [Power BI Report Builder](../../paginated-reports/paginated-reports-report-builder-power-bi.md#create-reports-in-power-bi-report-builder), and then [upload the report to the service](../../paginated-reports/paginated-reports-quickstart-aw.md#upload-the-report-to-the-service).

 >[!NOTE]
->The user who uploads the paginated report needs a Power BI Pro or Premium Per User (PPU) license to publish to a workspace.
+>The person who uploads the paginated report needs a Power BI Pro or Premium Per User (PPU) license to publish to a workspace.

 ## Step 5 - Embed content using the sample application

 ### [Embed for your customers](#tab/customers)

 Follow the steps in the [embed content for your customers](embed-sample-for-customers.md) tutorial.
-Skip [Step 4 - Create and publish a Power BI report](embed-sample-for-customers.md#step-4---create-and-publish-a-power-bi-report) and use the paginated report you uploaded, instead of the sample report suggested in the tutorial.
+Skip [Step 4 - Create and publish a Power BI report](embed-sample-for-customers.md#step-4---create-and-publish-a-power-bi-report) and work with the paginated report you uploaded, instead of the sample report suggested in the tutorial.

 * To use a **Power BI dataset** as a data source: